Arctic foxes are extremely well adapted to their habitat, from changing their coat to match the surroundings twice a year to hunting in deep snow.

 Current Range and Historic Range

-Distribution of the species occurs throughout the Arctic, extending across Eurasia, North America, Greenland, and Iceland.
+This species can be found throughout the Arctic, extending across Eurasia, North America, Greenland, and Iceland.

 Habitat